tamirla/redux-saga-http-requests/README.md

   config: {
     baseURL: 'https://jsonplaceholder.typicode.com',
   },
-  // list of all api requests, each request must have url, store & some other option configurations, see below
+  // list of all api requests, each request must have url & store params, and may have some other optional params, see below
   requests: {
     todos: {
       url: 'todos',